 - 'MEDITATE' Spend % reserve to gain % health and % super.
 Also gain a decaying % Alertness bonus.

 - 'TRANCE' Spend % health to gain % reserve and % super.
-Also gain [1.5] times your normal super gain for the following round as well as a % decaying Alertness Bonus.
+Also gain immunity to Shift, Dash, and Projectile effects for the following round, [1.5] times your normal super gain for the following round, and a % decaying Alertness Bonus.

 - Players will be able to define their own MEDITATE and TRANCE COMBATSYS: messages!

 Happy go lucky sorts - favored by the whims of fate or the humor of chance, every time they get into a fight, some characters are just known for having a bit of luck on their side.
 Now and then, it seems like the cosmos align to give them exactly what they need to succeed just at the right moment.

 - At the start of the fight, be granted with 1 extra DM choice selected at random that you can use during that fight.

 - Any time you get power hit or crit hit, or land a power hit or crit hit, you will receive a luck boost until your next action.

 Extremely talented fighters that are often considered masters of their respective styles.
 Perhaps they train understudies, or maybe they keep their unique style all to themselves.
 These fighters tend to have learned how to roll with failures in a fight, even drawing back some of their efforts just before they go completely to waste.
 Their wide array of experience tends to give them an edge against fighters who have not mastered their arts to the same degree.

 - % of the reserve spent on a move is refunded if the move is dodged, blocked, interrupted, or fails to interrupt.

 - A % reaction and to-hit bonus is granted whenever fighting a character that does NOT have the MASTER trait.